EN FR

 3 Research program

-The Valse team works in the domains of control science: dynamical systems, stability analysis, estimation, and automatic control.
+The VALSE team works in the domains of control science: dynamical systems, stability analysis, estimation, and automatic control.
 Our developments are focused on the theoretical and applied aspects related to the control and estimation of large-scale multi-sensor and multi-actuator systems based on the use of the theories of finite-time/fixed-time/hyperexponential convergence and homogeneous systems.
-The Lyapunov function method and other methods of analysis of dynamical systems form a basis for the studies in the Valse team.
+The Lyapunov function method and other methods of analysis of dynamical systems form a basis for the studies in the VALSE team.

-The key idea of the research program for the team is that a fast (non-asymptotic) convergence of the regulation and estimation errors increases the reliability of intelligent distributed actuators and sensors in complex scenarios, such as interconnected cyber-physical systems (CPSs).
+The key idea of the research program for the team is that a fast (non-asymptotic) convergence of the regulation and estimation errors increases the reliability of intelligent distributed actuators and sensors in complex scenarios, such as interconnected cyber-physical systems (CPS).

-• The first objective is to design control and estimation solutions for CPS and IoT, which is the principal aim of Valse.
+• The first objective is to design control and estimation solutions for CPS and IoT, which is the principal aim of VALSE.
 It will contain the main outcomes of our research.

 • The second objective is more theoretical and needed to make the basement for our design and analysis parts in the last goal.

-All these objectives are interconnected: from a particular problem in an IoT application, it is planned to design control or estimation algorithms, leading to the development of theoretical tools; and vice versa, a new theoretical advance can provide a possibility for the development of novel tools which can be used in applications.
+All these objectives are interconnected: from a particular problem in an IoT application, it is planned to design control or estimation algorithms, leading to the development of theoretical tools; and vice versa, a new theoretical advance can provide a possibility for the development of novel tools that can be used in applications.

 Figure 1